Definition of Net Operating Income

 How to Interpret Net Operating Income?

 NOI is also helpful in trend analysis.
-This helps in depicting how the property’s NOI has changed over the past several years.
+This helps depict how the property’s NOI has changed over the past several years.
 A falling NOI is an indicator of corrective action to be taken or can be a signal for the sale of the property.
 Also, it helps in formulating a bid for the property to be purchased.

 Advantages